-FCS_RNG.1/DRNG Random Number Generation Hierarchical to: No other components Dependencies: No dependencies FCS_RNG.1/DRNG Random numbers generation Class DRG.3 according to [13] FCS_RNG.1.1/DRNG The TSF shall provide a deterministic random number generator that implements: DRG.3.1 If initialized with a random seed using a PTRNG of class PTG.2 as random source the internal state of the RNG shall have at least 100 bit of entropy.
-Note: Furthermore, the length of the internal state shall have at least 200 bit.
+FCS_RNG.1/DRNG Random Number Generation

+Hierarchical to: No other components No dependencies Dependencies:

+FCS_RNG.1/DRNG Random numbers generation Class DRG.3 according to [13]

+FCS_RNG.1.1/DRNG The TSF shall provide a deterministic random number generator that implements:

+DRG.3.1 If initialized with a random seed using a PTRNG of class PTG.2 as random source the internal state of the RNG shall have at least 100 bit of entropy.

+Furthermore, the length of the internal state shall have at least 200 bit.
 (For the DRG.3 under consideration, the internal state has 351 bit.).
-The seed is provided by a certified PTG.2 physical TRNG with guaranteed 7,976 bit of entropy per byte.
+The seed is provided by a certified PTG.2 physical TRNG with quaranteed 7,976 bit of entropy per byte.
 End of note.

 DRG.3.2 The RNG provides forward secrecy.

 DRG.3.3 The RNG provides backward secrecy even if the current internal state is known.

-FCS_RNG.1.2/DRNG The TSF shall provide numbers in the format 8- or 16-bit that meet DRG.3.4 The RNG, initialized with a random seed, where the seed has at least 100 bit of entropy and is derived by a PTG.2 certified PTRNG.
-The RNG generates output for which any consecutive 234 bits strings of bit length 128 are mutually different with a probability that is greater than $1 - 2^{(-16)}$.
-DRG.3.5 Statistical test suites cannot practically distinguish the random numbers from the output sequences of an ideal RNG.
-The random numbers must pass test procedure A and the U.S. National Institute of Standards and Technology (NIST) test suite for RNGs used for cryptographic purposes [S17] containing following 16 tests: Frequency (Monobit) Test, Frequency Test within a Block, Runs Tests, Test for the Longest-Run-of-Ones in a Block, Binary Matrix Rank Test, Discrete Fourier Transform (Spectral) Test, Non-overlapping (Aperiodic) Template Matching Test, Overlapping (Periodic) Template Matching Test, Maurer's "Universal Statistical" Test, Liner Complexity Test, Serial Test, Approximate Entropy Test, Cumulative Sums (Cusums) Test, Random Excursions Test and Random Excursions Variant Test.
+FCS_RNG.1.2/DRNG The TSF shall provide numbers in the format 8- or 16-bit that meet probability that is greater than $1 - 2^{(-16)}$.

+The RNG, initialized with a random seed, where the seed has at least 100 bit of DRG.3.4 entropy and is derived by a PTG.2 certified PTRNG.
+The RNG generates output for which any consecutive 234 bits strings of bit length 128 are mutually different with a and the U.S. National Institute of Standards and Technology (NIST) test suite for

+Statistical test suites cannot practically distinguish the random numbers from the DRG.3.5 output sequences of an ideal RNG.
+The random numbers must pass test procedure A

+RNGs used for cryptographic purposes [S17] containing following 16 tests:

+Frequency (Monobit) Test, Frequency Test within a Block, Runs Tests, Test for the Longest-Run-of-Ones in a Block, Binary Matrix Rank Test, Discrete Fourier Transform (Spectral) Test, Non-overlapping (Aperiodic) Template Matching Test, Overlapping (Periodic) Template Matching Test, Maurer's "Universal Statistical" Test, Liner Complexity Test, Serial Test, Approximate Entropy Test, Cumulative Sums (Cusums)

+Test, Random Excursions Test and Random Excursions Variant Test.

-7.1.1.1.4 Deterministic Random Number Generation (DRNG) AIS31 DRG.2
+Deterministic Random Number Generation (DRNG) AIS31 DRG.2 7.1.1.1.4